How to Become an Applied Behavior Analyst in Florida

 Some of the state agencies collaborating with CARD include:

-The most recent surge in the availability of ABA services in Florida occurred on April 14, 2016, when Governor Rick Scott signed House Bill 221, which requires HMOs and other insurance policies to cover ABA services for the treatment of Down Syndrome.
+In recent years, new legislation has expanded ABA services in Florida.
+In 2016, Governor Rick Scott signed House Bill 221, which requires HMOs and other insurance policies to cover ABA services for the treatment of Down Syndrome.
 Previously, Florida statutes covered ABA services only for the treatment of autism.
 This change significantly expands the law to help many other Florida citizens qualify for ABA services.

 ABA Providers Making a Difference in Florida